They reflect the collective psychosis of modern life: systems of domination dressed in sweetness, trauma disguised as nostalgia, a sugar-coated scream

 __________________

 Each work balances finely rendered figures and features with gestural abstraction - splashes, drips, scribbles and scrawled annotations coexisting with moments of classical control.
-I’m interested in the poetics of life’s impermanence: traces, vestiges, memory and how time can be stretched, frozen or fractured.
-Fragments of our temporality, place and existence.
+I’m fascinated by life’s impermanence: the spectral, fragments and traces of things, vestiges of memory and how time can appear stretched, frozen, fractured and dreamlike.

-Many compositions suggest timelines or lifecycles.
-Borrowing from the notions of the comic book frame and its sequential logic, it pauses and holds images in suspended animation.
-Like film stills or dream frames, they ask what might happen when the viewer looks away.
+Compositions suggest timelines and lifecycles, borrowing from the comic book frame and their sequential logic.
+They pause and hold images in suspended animation like film stills, pregnant with the before and after, asking what might happen when the viewer looks away.

 These symbols are not neutral.
 They are part of a spectacle-driven machinery: insignia of innocence repurposed into metaphors for desire, violence and control.